sveawebpay/opencart-module/README.md

 * Then select _edit_ next to the now installed payment method.
 You will now see a view with various payment method settings.
 * Set _geo zone_ and _sort order_ according to your preferences.
 * Set the fields _status_ and _testmode_ to _enabled_.
+* _Shipping same as billing_ determines whether to use the svea billing address for both shipping and billing.
+It will ignore if customer tries to change the shipping address.
+Should be set to _yes_ if your contract with Svea does not tell otherwise.
 * Also set _order status_ and _auto deliver order_ according to your preferences.
 * Show _Product_ _Price_ _Widget_: If set to true, the Svea Product Price Widget will be shown on product pages, displaying the minimum invoice amount to pay.
 Note: Only applicable if Svea buys the invoices, and for private customers.